mihailtd/jekyll-portfolio/_posts/blog/2016-08-06-parsing-xml-in-node-express.markdown

 featured: true
 ---

-# Parsing XML in a Node Express App

 >This is a simple way to parse received XML data.
 If your aplication needs to be able to receive data in XML format and, for example save it to a database, you will need to parse it, and maybe convert it to another type for easyer